 Christopher Benson:

-I just harken back to how I felt in the early 1980s when I first saw Alice Neel’s paintings.
+I just remember how I felt in the early 1980s when I first saw Alice Neel’s paintings.
 That was when Neel got “discovered” after painting for a lifetime right there in New York in relative obscurity and poverty.
 I was seeing the hot young painters of that era in the New York Galleries, and they were mostly leaving me cold.
 Then this little old lady turns up, and she’s blowing every single one of them out of the water, at least according to my values.

-I think that if you really want to make ART – with a capital A – you have to let go of your hunger for praise.
+If you really want to make ART – with a capital A – you have to let go of your hunger for praise.
 You’re have to reach into this search for something where you don’t even know what you’re looking for.
 You’re looking and looking and finally, maybe, something comes through.
 And yes, you facilitated it, but you didn’t exactly make it, you were just a kind of a conduit.

 Joseph Campbell talked about this.
 I wish I could remember the exact quote, but there’s a great little vignette in that PBS series of interviews between Campbell and Bill Moyers from the 1980s.
 Do you remember that – where he talks about how art works?